STAR Public

 If you have tried out the container and have problems given your setup, and you really want to install yourself, go ahead.
 This is not recommended unless you are well acquainted with installation of compilers, etc.

-To use the container environment, you will need to install the Docker or Podman first.
+To use the container environment, you will need to install the or first.
 Podman is the fully open source alternative to Docker, and they share the same commands format.
 Either can be used, although most of this tutorial will use Podman because it is easier to use on Windows.

 Podman Installation Instructions